WTongoing/software-enginnering-groupwork-membership-part-/README.md

 # software-enginnering-groupwork-membership-part-
-I have nothing to say. coding is my nigntmare.
+I have nothing to say. coding is my nightmare.
+Thanks to aji, he is a savior, saving me from my garbage code